Eugene Pechet: Hotels

-Banking industry involvement
+Banking industry

 With Charles Allard, Pechet also founded the Canadian Western Bank, formerly the Bank of Alberta.
 They started the bank with three employees working out of an office located in one of Mr. Pechet’s hotels.
 As of 2010, the CWB has total balance sheet assets of just under $12 billion, assets under administration of over $8 billion and assets under management approaching $1 billion.